alessandro-bertero/catcheR/README.md

 Pipelines and codes relative to the hPS2-seq screening platform Data analysis pipeline from HEDGe lab.

-CatcheR functions curated by Maria Luisa Ratto single cell RNAseq analysis curated by Elisa Balmas

-See pubblication.
+See preprint DOI: XXXXXX.
+See associated protocol and CatcheR protocol from preprint XXXXX.

 Repository contains 2 sets of scripts:

-- barcode pipeline: first step of the analysis, to assign perturbation to single cells.
-There are two different versions: one for 10X data and one for double indexing sci.
+- CatcheR barcode pipeline curated by Maria Luisa Ratto: first step of the analysis, to assign perturbation to single cells.
+  There are two different versions: one for 10X data and one for double indexing sci-RMNAseq.

-- single cell analysis: perturbation effect evaluation after clustering
+- single cell analysis curated by Elisa Balmas: Evaluate the perturbation effect of a gene or shRNA at the clonal or population level.
+  Clustering is done with Monocle 3 and customized statistical methods have been employed to assess:
+  (1) Cluster enrichment variation due to a perturbation; (2) Changes in Pseudotime or Module gene expression associated with a perturbation.

 # Prerequisites
 The following R functions require docker, since each of them opens a docker, computes the analysis inside of it to ensure reproducibility and then closes it.

 # Barcode pipeline for 10X
-Starting from single-cell gene expression matrix, the wrapper function catcheR_barcodes() produces a gene expression matrix where cell names contains annotations about the perturbation present in each cell.
+Starting from a single-cell gene expression matrix, the wrapper function catcheR_barcodes() produces a gene expression matrix where cell names contain annotations about the perturbation present in each cell.
 Inputs:
-- read 1 fastq (or fastq.gz) containing barcodes sequencing
+- read 1 fastq (or fastq.gz) containing the barcodes sequencing library (from cellranger mkfastq)
-- read 2 fastq (or fastq.gz) containing barcodes sequencing
+- read 2 fastq (or fastq.gz) containing the barcodes sequencing library (from cellranger mkfastq)
-- gene expression matrix in csv format
+- gene expression matrix in csv format (transform the cellranger count matrix to a csv file  with XXXXXXX)
 - a file called rc_barcodes_gene.csv, containing the association between barcodes and shRNAs, comma separated.
-Use reverse complement!
+Use the reverse complement of the shRNA barcode.
 E.g.

       CTTCTTTC,CHD7.1
       GTACTCAA,CHD7.2